polarfire-soc/polarfire-soc-buildroot-sdk/doc/LC-MPFS-DEV-KIT_user_guide.md

 ![Power on the Device](images/Power_On.PNG)

 9. Configure the serial terminal in the Host PC for 115200 baud, 8 data bits, no stop bits, no parity, and no flow control.
 Push reset button (near the power button) on the LC-MPFS-DEV-KIT.
-10.The Linux boot process can be observed on a serial terminal as shown in the following image.
+10. The Linux boot process can be observed on a serial terminal as shown in the following image.

 ![Linux Booting Messages on the Terminal](images/Linux_Booting.PNG)